 Pumpkin bread is one of those recipes that my kids will ask for year round.
 It could be the middle of a 100-degree July day, and I’ll hear, “Hey Mom, let’s make some pumpkin bread!”
 I rarely play by the rules myself when it comes to foods and seasonality, so I don’t think twice about mixing up the craving of the moment.
 Of course, it helps that I always keep several cans of pumpkin puree or a couple of batches of my homemade pumpkin puree on hand.

 By the time fall rolls around, though, when the days are shorter and our schedules less full, it feels like a good time to experiment with some of my tried and true recipes.
-Which is how we arrive at this chocolate pumpkin bread recipe. #yum
+Which is how this chocolate pumpkin bread came into being… #yum

 Add a shot of strong-brewed pumpkin spice coffee and fold in a heaping handful of dark chocolate chunks and suddenly that everyday pumpkin bread recipe becomes something to rave about.
 It’s still just as easy as ever to make; it’s just elevated by a couple of very simple additions.